pbcomita/CleandataProject/CodeBook.md

  Description of the variables in the tidyit dataframe:

  The first column is the activity_id, which is the activity name from the raw dataset.
+ These are one of the six:
+1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING

- The second column is the subject_id, which is the number identifier of the subject.
+ The second column is the subject_id, which is the number identifier of the subject (numbered 1-30).
- The 3 to 68 columns are the averaged data, as identified in the following data table:
+ The 3 to 68 columns are the averaged data.
+The are descriptive names which identify the data measurement.
+The average is  labeled avg followed by unique number id, then the data measurement descriptor, as identified in the following data table:

                avg1tBodyAccmeanDimensionXid1 = mean(tBodyAccmeanDimensionXid1),
                avg2tBodyAccmeanDimensionYid2 = mean(tBodyAccmeanDimensionYid2),